Alloy: Conducting a Simulation

 How to Create an Alloy Definition

-Before creating an Alloy definition content developers must complete the following in their respective Crucible apps:
+Before creating an Alloy definition, the supporting roles complete the following in their respective Crucible apps:

-• Player content developer creates the Player exercise
+- Player view admin (or content view user) creates the Player exercise.

 All of these components are optional for a definition, so a definition can have any combination of the three components.